broadinstitute/warp/pipelines/skylab/multiome/Multiome.changelog.md

 # 3.3.0
 2024-02-28 (Date of Last Commit)

-* Added the gene expression library-level metrics CSV as output of the Multiome pipeline; this produced by the Optimus subworkflow
+* Added the gene expression library-level metrics CSV as output of the Multiome pipeline; this is produced by the Optimus subworkflow

 # 3.2.0
 2024-02-22 (Date of Last Commit)